 Benign atypical moles may have some of the same characteristics as melanoma (a type of skin cancer).
 So, it’s important to have regular skin checks and to monitor any changes in your moles.

 Atypical moles have the potential to become cancerous.
-But it’s estimated that only atypical moles turn into cancer.
+But it’s estimated that only

 Because of their appearance, atypical moles have been characterized as the “ugly ducklings” of moles.